No matter where books sit on your list of cultural consumption – our

 for its humour for one.
 Secondly, for its ability to completely lose me as it switches between narrative styles before gripping me just as quickly with something so distinctly relatable in its portrayal of friendships strained by social class.

-The Confessions Of Frannie Langton by Sara Collins
+11 of 11 The Confessions Of Frannie Langton by Sara Collins

 Sara Collins takes us back to 1826 where crowds are gathering to watch former slave Frannie Langton go on trial for murder.
 Her story starts on a plantation in Jamaica and travels all the way to a big house in Georgian London where she is now telling her lawyer her life story – her confessions – so that he can build a defence for her trial.
 It's harrowing but brilliant.